awsdocs/aws-freertos-docs/doc_source/dt-afr-troublshooting.md

 #### Code Composer Studio on Ubuntu<a name="ccs-ubuntu"></a>

-For TI devices, we recommend that you download and install Code Composer Studio 7\.3\.
 The newer versions of Ubuntu \(17\.10 and 18\.04\) have a version of the glibc package that is not compatible with Code Composer Studio 7\.*x* versions\.
 We recommended that you install Code Composer Studio version 8\.2 or later\.

 Symptoms of incompatibility might include:
 + Amazon FreeRTOS failing to build or flash to your device\.